tiger511/VoodooI2C/Documentation/Build Environment.md

 ## Building, loading, and installing VoodooI2C

+You first need to get VoodooInput, by running  `src=$(/usr/bin/curl -Lfs https://raw.githubusercontent.com/acidanthera/VoodooInput/master/VoodooInput/Scripts/bootstrap.sh) && eval "$src" && mv VoodooInput VoodooI2C` .
 You should now be ready to build VoodooI2C.
 With XCode, open the `VoodooI2C.xcworkspace` file and build it as usual.
 Once the build is complete, the products directory should be populated with the `VoodooI2C.kext` file along with many other satellite kexts.

 ### Manually loading VoodooI2C